svssathvik7/docs/docs/developers/sdk/nodejs/CreateOrder.md

 ---
-id: swap-and-initiate
+id: create-order
 ---

-# Swap and initiate
+# Create order

 The `swapAndInitiate` function is at the core of executing swaps in the Garden SDK.
 This process involves creating a swap order, initializing the HTLC (Hashed Timelock Contract), and starting the swap on the source chain.